ItsRLuo/projectD01/README.md

 ## Deliverable4
 Deliverable 4 : Our report for 'deliverable 4.pdf' is under the folder Deliverable 4.

-##Deliverable 5 Step 1
+##Deliverable 5
-Deliverable 5 Step 1:
+Deliverable 5:
 Implemented features are in the matplotlib folder.
     - Feature 2 - Horizontal Stem Plot #5856
     - Bonus Feature - Accepting figure arg. in subplot2grid #6105

-User guides are in matplotlib/doc/users/whats_new folder and also in our Deliverable5a.pdf report in the Deliverable 5 Step 1 folder.
+User guides are in matplotlib/doc/users/whats_new folder and also in our Deliverable5.pdf report in the Deliverable 5 folder.
-In addition, we have stored user acceptance test and test suites in our Deliverable 5 Step 1 folder.
+In addition, we have stored user acceptance test and test suites in our Deliverable 5 folder.